 |Middle East & Africa||5||12|

-Now, CyberGhost VPN has twice as many servers as ExpressVPN (6,100+) but its country selection is a bit lower, as it lets you pick between 89 countries.
-Nevertheless, CyberGhost has better coverage in the Middle East and Africa.
+Now, while the coverage of countries is similar, CyberGhost VPN has twice as many servers as ExpressVPN (9700+).
+Also, CyberGhost has better coverage in the Middle East and Africa.

 Platforms, interface, and ease of use